 If you really wanted to, then you could travel all around the island on a constant loop all day, and it would cost you the same as a short hop to the next bus stop.

-They can get a little busy, they sometimes drive a little fast, but there isn’t a cheaper or more entertaining way to get around the island.
+They can get a little busy, and they sometimes drive a little fast, but there isn’t a cheaper or more entertaining way to get around the island.

 Where to Find Cheap and Delicious Food in Barbados

 After finding your apartment and getting to know the local transport, chances are you’ll be ready for something to eat.
 Barbados has a huge variety of restaurants that vary wildly in price.

 Oistins Fish Fry